The following conditions must exist for Overtaking Assistance to be activated:

 Some situations should therefore be avoided, such as if:

-- the car is approaching an exit to turn-off in the same direction as overtaking would normally occur.
+- the car is approaching an exit for turn-of that is in the same direction as overtaking would normally occur.

 - the vehicle ahead slows down before the driver's car has crossed over into the overtaking lane.